ddev/ddev/docs/users/troubleshooting.md

 Note: Your project database will be destroyed by this procedure.

 1. `ddev remove --remove-data`
-2. rm -r .ddev (removes the config.yaml and docker-compose.yml, do this only if you haven't modified those)
+2. rm -r .ddev (removes the config.yaml and docker-compose.yml and any custom nginx/php/mariadb config you may have added.
+It makes sense to make a backup of these before proceeding.)
 3. `ddev start`
 4. `ddev import-db` if you have a db to import